This page contains frequently asked questions about the project.

 ProxiWood procurement concept: Wood sourced locally from managed forests.
 Also reduces transport distance and CO2-emissions.

 The mill uses pulp wood mainly from young and middle-aged commercial forests.
 Thinning ensures healthy growth of forests.
 In the harvesting process, pine, spruce and birch are combined as the forests are natural.
-This us why it is imperative that part (15pct) of the mill’s production is hardwood pulp.
+This is why it is imperative that part (15%) of the mill’s production is hardwood pulp.

 At present, only about half of the annual growth of the forest in Kainuu region is harvested (Source: LUKE).
 Because of current low pulp wood demand, thinning is being neglected.
 Increased thinning and cutting will benefit both the forest growth and the regional economy.